 A first-time home buyer savings account is established in Idaho with a bank, savings and loan association, credit union, or trust company authorized to act as a fiduciary.
-The account is used to pay the eligible home costs of the account holder or to reimburse the account holder's eligible home costs in connection with a qualified home purchase.
+As the account holder, you use the account to pay for, or receive reimbursement for, eligible costs in connection with your qualified home purchase.

 Include interest earned on the account on line 25 but only if included on Form 43, line 8.
-Interest earned on the account is tax deferred if the funds are used for a qualified home purchase.
+Interest earned on the account is tax deferred if you use the funds for a qualified home purchase.
 Enter the name of the financial institution and your account number in the spaces provided.
 Add your contributions to the interest earned on the account, and enter the total on this line.

 Check the box to attest that you're a first-time home buyer.
-A first-time home buyer means an individual who:
+A first-time home buyer means an individual who is all of these:

-- · Resides in Idaho - Has filed an Idaho income tax return for the most recent tax year - · Doesn't own, either individually or jointly, a single-family or multi-family residence, and

-Has never owned or purchased, either individually or jointly, a single-family residence in any location
+- · Resides in Idaho - Has filed an Idaho income tax return for the most recent tax year - Doesn't own, either individually or jointly, a single-family or multi-family residence - Has never owned or purchased, either individually or jointly, a single-family residence in any location